Benin Expedition of 1897: February 1897

-According to professor of African studies, Robin Law, the issue of human sacrifices is an extremely sensitive one and prone to bias.
+According to professor of African studies, Robin Law, the issue of human sacrifices is extremely sensitive and prone to bias.
 Law suggests that the reported extent of the practice in Benin was exaggerated by the British in order to establish the need for military intervention.

 Eight members of the punitive force were recorded as being killed in action during the Benin Expedition; the number of military and civilian casualties amongst the Benin people was not estimated but is thought to have been very high.

 The Benin Expedition was described as such:

 "In twenty-nine days a force of 1,200 men, coming from three places between 3000 and 4500 m. from the Benin river, was landed, organized, equipped and provided with transport.
 Five days later the city of Benin was taken, and in twelve days more the men were re-embarked, and the ships coaled and ready for any further service."

 All-in-all, around 5,000 men were mobilised for the expedition, which took place over three weeks.

+The expedition publicised the freeing of about 100 Africans carriers who been enslaved by the Oba after the attack.